Flame442/FlameCogs/README.md

 **`[p]battleshipset mention [value]`**
 Set if players should be mentioned when their turn begins.
 Defaults to `True`.
 This command is only usable by the server owner and bot owner.
 This value is server specific.

+**`[p]battleshipset imgboard [value]`**
+Set if the board should be displayed using an image.
+Defaults to `True`.
+This command is only usable by the server owner and bot owner.
+This value is server specific.